 And what's the biggest muscle group in our body?
 Our glutes (gluteus maximus and our gluteus minimus) which make up the area that we commonly called our bottom, butt, or bum.

-the difference this running tip makes in the simple movement of just squeezing in your glutes.
-You will feel much lighter (even quicker) on your feet.
-You will
+I want you to notice the difference this running tip makes in the simple movement of just squeezing in your glutes.
+You will feel better when you run and your form will be more on par.

-what they were designed to do!
+You will also be strengthening them, (shaping them!) burn more calories and make them do what they were designed to do!
 They weren't made for us to sit on!

 Here's a great Ted Talk on the subject.
 He talks about walking properly but we can also use this in our running!